braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/legacy_sdks/ios/content_cards/implementation_guide.md

 {% endtab %}
 {% endtabs %}

-## Sample use cases
+## Use cases

-There are three sample customer use cases provided.
+We've provided three use cases below.
 Each use case offers a detailed explanation, relevant code snippets, and a look into how Content Card variables may look and be used in the Braze dashboard:
 - [Content Cards as supplemental content](#content-cards-as-supplemental-content)
 - [Content Cards in a message center](#content-cards-in-a-message-center)
 - [Interactive Content Cards](#interactive-content-cards)